Skip to main content

 1. Who is eligible to participate?
 Can I study abroad as a night student or online student?
 What about graduate students?

-For our affiliate and exchange programs, students enroll at MC and take classes abroad at the host university.
+For our affiliate and exchange programs, students enroll at MC and take classes abroad at the host university and the credits .
 These classes must first be approved by the department then approved by the Registrar's Office.
-Many times, there is an MC equivalent course that can be used.
-Other times, the course will come in as an elective.

-3. Does the program include excursions to other cities?
+3. Do the programs include excursions to cities other than the host city?

 4. Where do students live?

-The program costs vary greatly.
+The costs vary from country to country.
 There are a few semester opportunities comparable to the cost of a typical MC semester of tuition, room and board.
-Specific details about program costs (tuition, airfare, visa, excursions, etc.) are discussed in advising meetings with the Mac Center Director.
+Specific details (tuition, airfare, visa, excursions, etc.) are discussed in advising meetings with the Mac Center Director.

 6. Is financial aid available?